Automattic/jetpack/readme.txt

 * Dashboard: remove custom About menu page ordering.
 * General: remove files that were deprecated in Jetpack 7.5.
 * Image CDN: check for local file upload before processing post images.
+* Markdown Block: display in the block picker even if the classic Markdown feature is disabled.
 * Recurring Payments: add an alignment option to the button.
 * Recurring Payments: improve the display of connection notifications.
 * WordPress.com REST API: improve detection of the Full Site Editing feature.